walkingriver/sacrament-talk/README.md

   together at the last minute.
   ```

-### No Definitions
-  - Do not start with a dictionary definiton of your topic
+### Do not start with a dictionary definiton of your topic

   *Why?*: This is the mark of an ill-prepared speaker, and it feels lazy.
   *Instead*: Start with a scripture or brief personal story that will help set the tone.